SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/examples/index.md

 ## Xfer queue

-The intended use of the xfer queue is to transfer data between Cori or Edison and HPSS.
+The intended use of the xfer queue is to transfer data between compute systems and HPSS.
 The xfer jobs run on one of the login nodes and are free of charge.
 If you want to transfer data to the HPSS archive system at the end of a regular job, you can submit an xfer job at the end of your batch job script via `module load esslurm; sbatch hsi put